Severson-Group/AMDC-Hardware/docs/isoSPI.md

 # AMDC isoSPI and differential I/O interface

 This document describes the design considerations and implementation details for the isoSPI and differential I/O interface on the Advanced Motor Drive Controller (AMDC).
 The block diagram of the implementation is presented and each block is discussed in detail.
-The details on PCB layout, connector pinout are also provided in this document.
+Details on the PCB layout, and connector pinout are also provided in this document.

 # Relevant Versions of AMDC Hardware